Head Women's Basketball Coach

 She began her coaching career as an assistant to veteran Mike Thornton at her community college alma mater, Orange Coast, in the 2001-02 season.

-Marshall played point guard at Orange Coast, where she helped the Pirates go 55-15 in her two seasons and helped lead them to a 30-6 record and the 2003 CCCAA state community college championship.
+Marshall was a point guard at Orange Coast, playing a major role as the Pirates went 55-15 in her two seasons.
+She was a captain for Coast in her sophomore season of 2002-03, helping lead the Pirates to a 30-6 record and the CCCAA state community college championship.

 Marshall, an Adjunct Professor in the Department of Health and Physical Education, received her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
 She received her Bachelor of Science degree, also with a major in Kinesiology, from Cal State University Fullerton.
 She received her AA degree from Orange Coast.